 My personal working history reflects these changes.
 About twenty years ago, when I landed my first job, computers were just a side accessory and, in many cases, merely used as multi-functional typewriters.
 Emails were already quite popular, but far from being a standard in communication.
 I spoke with people on the phone, and still wrote faxes and letters.
 Software was not very accessible and, sometimes, not extremely user-friendly for someone that did not work in the IT industry.
 The internet was starting to populate its ethereal space with single-page websites, and search engines were a pale copy of the fast and efficient algorithm-powered tools we used today.

 Let’s take a quantum leap to 2021.
 Today, I could not think of a job that, at some stage, does not require the use of a computer.
 My current work schedule relies on extensive computer use, which occupies about 99% of my daily routine.
 I work remotely, meet with colleagues through a camera, use real-time communication like messaging, a helpful resource that can be found on websites like agora.io can go into this further, and I also use all sorts of software to speed up my work.

 Remote work is probably one of the biggest revolutions in the history of the modern labor market.
 There are two main reasons behind the possibility of working from home.
 The first is the fact that technology, namely hardware and software, have become smaller, more powerful, and cheaper.
+Setting up a home office with the help of stores dealing in office furniture online has now become easier!
 Not only that; computers are more secure and protected from hackers and malicious attacks.
 At the moment, I am a contractor.
 My office consists of a couple of PCs, a MacBook, a printer, a router, and a voltage stabilizer.
 Even if I am not directly employed by a company, I can afford these tools and I also manage to upgrade them when needed.